 Lalitha Krishnan: Did you say to warmer and cooler conditions?

 Rohit Chakravarty: Yes, I say that because particularly the studies on bats migrating on mountains have shown that the females go lower down because they mate just before migrating.
 So, they have a growing embryo in them; the females carry a growing pup and they have to remain active for some period of time in order to let the pup grow in their body.
-Bu the males do not have any such pressures so what they do is that they actually migrate up the hill to much colder conditions where it is easier to go into hibernation.
+But the males do not have any such pressures so what they do is they actually migrate uphill to much colder conditions where it is easier to go into hibernation.
 It’s just like us sleeping in winters.
 We tend to sleep longer in winter because it’s much nicer to sleep in colder conditions.
 It’s much easier for us to fall asleep in colder conditions so that’s what the males do.

 Lalitha Krishnan: Ok and save energy, I guess.